+SECTION 5.
+MGSD, MCC, Wake Tech, WCPSS, FTCC, WCC, and SparkNC shall collaborate to create a Competency-Based Education and High School Redesign Strategic Network (Network).
 The president of SparkNC, or the president's designee, shall serve as the chair of the Network.
 The chair shall coordinate the operations of the Network and provide administrative and technical support for the Network to the extent such support is necessary.
 The Network shall provide a means for each entity to share what it has learned and developed regarding CBE and high school redesign.
 The goals of the Network shall be to advance the goals of developing a CBE approach to education across the State.

-PART VI.
 OFFICE OF LEARNING RESEARCH EVALUATION

-SECTION 6.(a) Study and Evaluation. - The Office of Learning Research at the North Carolina Collaboratory shall study and evaluate the programs and initiatives established pursuant to Sections 2, 3, 4, and 5 of this act and report to the Joint Legislative Education Oversight Committee by March 15, 2027, and annually thereafter, culminating in a final report on March 15, 2030.
+SECTION 6.(a) The Office of Learning Research at the North Carolina Collaboratory shall study and evaluate the Programs established pursuant to this Part and report to the Joint Legislative Education Oversight Committee by March 15, 2027, and annually thereafter, culminating in a final report on March 15, 2030.
 Reports shall include at least the following:

-- (1) The total number of students engaging with these programs. - (2) The total amount of funds expended to implement, design, and operate the programs. - (3) Effects on student achievement and learning outcomes.
+- (1) The total number of students engaging with these programs. - (2) The total amount of funds expended to implement, design, and operate the programs.

+- 1 2 - (3) Effects on student achievement and learning outcomes. - (4) Any other information requested by the Committee.

-SECTION 6.(b) Funding. - It is the intention of the General Assembly to appropriate from the General Fund to the Board of Governors of The University of North Carolina the sum of up to four hundred fifty thousand dollars (\$450,000) in nonrecurring funds for the 2025-2026 fiscal year to be allocated to the North Carolina Collaboratory for the Office of Learning Research to conduct the study and evaluation required by this section.
+SECTION 6.(b) It is the intention of the General Assembly to appropriate from the General Fund to the Board of Governors of The University of North Carolina the sum of up to four hundred fifty thousand dollars (\$450,000) in nonrecurring funds for the 2025-2026 fiscal year to be allocated to the North Carolina Collaboratory for the Office of Learning Research to conduct the study and evaluation required by this section.

-PART VII.
+PART III.
 EFFECTIVE DATE